Who Pays Realtor Fees?

 Here in South Carolina, at first substantive contact, whether you are a buyer or a seller, you should be presented with an agency disclosure brochure and a meaningful explanation of agency relationships.
 This helps potential buyers and sellers understand that the person they are meeting with is not representing them and their interests unless an agency relationship has been created.
 To formalize an agency relationship, a buyers agency agreement is signed by a buyer and in the case of a seller, a listing agreement typically creates the agency relationship.

 What about when a buyer is purchasing a new home from a developer?
 From personal experience I have found, that the developer is almost always willing to compensate a buyers agent.
-I highly recommend having your own agent because typically it's at no cost to you and, by default, developer sales agents are representing the developers that they work for.
+I highly recommend having your own agent because, by default, developer sales agents are representing the developers that they work for.
 They have no obligation to help the buyer find a property that fits their needs, point out potential issues, etc. The are hired by the developer and their job is to sell the developer product at the highest price possible.
 This might sounds shrewd, but it's true and they are working for their boss just like a buyers agent is working for his or her buyer.

 To sum it up, know whether you are being represented and don't be afraid to ask how an agent is being compensated.
-If it's at no cost to you, wouldn't you prefer to have someone looking out for your best interest?
+If you are purchasing and the commission is being paid at closing from seller proceeds, wouldn't you prefer to have someone looking out for your best interest?